sunlightlabs/congress-ios/APPSTORE.md

 • Add hearings to your calendar
 • Lots of other stuff!

-Stay up to date on Twitter, follow @congress_app
+Stay up to date on Twitter, follow @congress_app.

 # Keywords
 *Max length: 100 characters*